rai-shi/Panoramic-Camera-App-With-OpenCV/README.md

   - App fails after pressing the directory icon to pick an image.

 I am not a mobile app developer and I never used Kotlin or Java so that's all I could do for the assignment.
 So please be aware that the project is not what you are searching for.
-But if you decide to contribute for developed more this project, I tried to write clean code but it may look trash to you :upside_down_face:.
+But if you decide to contribute to developing more the project, I tried to write clean code but it may look trash to you :upside_down_face:.
 So good luck!

 ## Contribute
 Feel free to contribute!